Itamarshahar/asana_extractor/README.md

 When the API returns `429 Too Many Requests`:

-1. The `RateLimiter429State` **pauses all requests** for that workspace for 60 seconds.
-(The `Retry-After` header is not currently parsed — a fixed 60-second pause is always used.
-See Known Limitations.)
+1. The `AsanaClient` parses the `Retry-After` response header and attaches it to the exception.
+The `RateLimiter429State` **pauses all requests** for that workspace for the duration specified by `Retry-After` (falls back to 60 seconds if the header is absent or malformed).
 2. After the pause, **resets the token bucket to 0** to prevent a burst of queued requests firing simultaneously.
 3. The failed request is retried once after the pause.
 4. After **3 consecutive 429s** without a successful request in between, the workspace is **failed for this cycle** (`AsanaTransientError` raised) — preventing an infinite retry loop.

 ### 3. Backpressure (Request Semaphore)

-An `asyncio.Semaphore(50)` in each `RateLimitedClient` caps the number of concurrent in-flight HTTP requests for that workspace.
-This prevents any single workspace from overwhelming the API.
-Note: the semaphore is per-workspace (per-client instance), not shared globally across all workspaces.
+A shared `GlobalRequestSemaphore(50)` created by the orchestrator and injected into all `RateLimitedClient` instances caps the total number of concurrent in-flight HTTP requests across all workspaces.
+This prevents the system from overwhelming the API when many workspaces are being extracted simultaneously.

 **How the tiers compose:** Every request passes through `wait_if_paused()` → `semaphore.acquire()` → `bucket.acquire()` → HTTP call → 429 handling if needed.